yuseflo/Interactive-Lab-Hub/Lab 4/README.md

 - How close should the trash be hold next to the trash can to trigger the lid to open?
 We need to test this by using different objects to throw away and identify if their is a optimal distance for the proximity sensor.

 Design 2:
 - May it happen that the user accidentially raises his hand in near proximity to the trash can?
 Can a hand be distinguished from actual trash inside of the hand of the user?
+To test this you should place the trash can close to the living room where the user hangs around most of the time.

 Design 3:
 - Is it possible that natural gestures that involve raising the hand lead to a change of the TV channel?
+To test this you should sit in front of the TV for a full movie and see if the sensor makes false classifications.

 Design 4:
 - Do the feet of the user disturb the sensor of measuring the distance between the couch and the TV?
+To test this you should sit in front of the TV for a full movie and see if the sensor makes false indications.

 Design 5:
 - Does the device only work when it is pinned on the side where the user is standing when trying to open the oven door?